detekt/detekt/docs/pages/gettingstarted/cli.md

       Entry should consist of: [report-id:path].
 Available 'report-id' values:
       'txt', 'xml', 'html'.
 These can also be used in combination with each other e.g. '-r txt:reports/detekt.txt -r xml:reports/detekt.xml'
-    --working-dir, -wd
+    --repor-base-path, -rbp
-      Specify a working directory as the base path for file paths in output and reports.
-If not specified, all file paths in output and reports will be absolute paths.
+      Specify a working directory as the base path for file paths in formatted reports.
+      File paths in console output and txt report are not affected and remain as absolute paths.
     --version
       Prints the detekt CLI version.
       Default: false